DianGigrich/MVC-Tech-Blog/README.md

 npm install fs

 ## Usage
-Enter "node index.js" into your command terminal,
+Login in or sign up to be able to post.
+You can add comments from the home page or create, update, and delete comments in your dashboard.

 ## Screenshot:
 ![Screenshot of project](screenshot.png)

 ## Credits
-The TAs at bootcamp: Henry Weigand and Lindsey Fitzgerald,
+The TAs at bootcamp.
+Joe Rehfuss for teaching us.
+W3Schools, Mozilla, and StackOverflow.

 ## License